 Notes There are few additional criteria for processors, wholesalers and retailers.
 These are in addition to those in Component 1.
 Where the facility undertakes other processes in this standard, e.g. perhaps eel farming, the business and assessor shall decide the relevant components to audit.
 Where a processor receives live eels, the criterion for welfare shall be applied.
-Processors are producing food for human consumption so the Benefits • Customers and consumers have the opportunity and choice to purchase responsibly sourced eel Targets & Measures An increasing number and proportion of processors, wholesalers and retailers provide certified eel, from 5% in 2018 to 75% in 2028 An increasing proportion of total retail sales is of certified eel, from 5% in 2018 to 75% in 2028 Criterion 7.1: Biosecurity and food hygiene Responsible indicators The operator has a valid food producer registration according to relevant legislation Food processing hygiene plans are followed and the operator has not been fined by national authorities for hygiene non-compliance in the last three years Aspiring indicators The operator has a valid food producer registration according to relevant legislation Food processing hygiene plans are followed and the operator has not been fined by
+Processors are producing food for human consumption so the Benefits Customers and consumers have the opportunity and choice to purchase responsibly sourced eel Targets & Measures An increasing number and proportion of processors, wholesalers and retailers provide certified eel, from 5% in 2018 to 75% in 2028 An increasing proportion of total retail sales is of certified eel, from 5% in 2018 to 75% in 2028 Criterion 7.1: Biosecurity and food hygiene Responsible • The operator has a valid food producer registration according to relevant legislation indicators Food processing hygiene plans are followed and the operator has not been fined by national authorities for hygiene non-compliance in the last three years national authorities for hygiene non-compliance in the last two years